Library

 A 22-year-old man collapsed from dehydration during maneuvers in the desert and was sent to an emergency.
 A high level of glucose was observed in his urine.
 He was suspected of being a diabetic.
 Further tests, however, determined that his serum insulin level was normal.
 A glucose tolerance test exhibited a normal pattern; further testing of the urine revealed that only D-glucose was elevated.
 Other sugars were not elevated.
-The patient was diagnosed with, ‘Renal glycosuria’.
+The patient was diagnosed with ‘Renal glycosuria’.
 This patient’s elevated urinary glucose and his dehydration episode are caused by a deficiency in which of the following?

 A. GLUT 2